The U.S.’s first intergenerational care-based co-housing project.

 Marisa Morán Jahn

 Of Ecuadorian and Chinese descent, artist Marisa Morán Jahn has collaborated with the National Domestic Workers Alliance since 2011 to create “one of 5 apps to change the world” (CNN), two mobile studios (NannyVan, CareForce One), artwork, policy toolkits, and a PBS film.
-These works have reached 25,000 individuals on the ground and millions more through media (NY Times, BBC, Univision) and presentations at The White House, The United Nations, Tribeca Film Festival, and Brooklyn Museum.
+These works have reached 25,000 individuals on the ground and millions more through media (NY Times, BBC, Univision) and presentations at The White House, The United Nations, Tribeca Film Festival, The Guggenheim, and Brooklyn Museum.
 Jahn is grantee of Creative Capital, Sundance, and Rockefeller Foundation and the Director of Integrated Design at Parsons/The New School.
 She previously taught at Columbia University and MIT where she continues as a Senior Researcher.
 Instagram

 Rafi_Segal.jpg